 Analysis and Test Results

-While you may be a bit surprised that the cleaning prowess of these products isn't first, we found convenience to be king for these products.
-The main advantage of these products over a traditional canister or upright vacuum is their substantially superior convenience factor and ease of use — hence the higher weight on this metric.
-This metric, accounting for a whopping 35% of the overall score for each product — encompassed tests where we compared and scored how well each vacuum cleaned non-floor areas of your home, the battery life of the cordless models and the reach of the corded ones, each product's weight, and it's storage method.
+The main advantage of these products over a traditional canister or upright vacuum is their substantially superior convenience factor — hence the heavier weighing of this metric.
+After all, what good is a stick vacuum if it is too cumbersome to use in the first place?
+Consequently, this metric accounts for 35% of the overall score for each product.
+We tested how well each vacuum cleaned non-floor areas, the cordless models' battery life, the reach of the corded models, each product's weight, and its storage method.

 Hard Surface Cleaning